holdnewworld/JoyStick/README.md

 **Autor: [Roberto D'Amico](http://bobboteck.github.io)**

 A simple JoyStick for web application that use HTML5, Canvas and AngularJS.
 Actual in develop this new branch.
+Study in progress ...

 **Actual release version is 2.0.0**